Hallelujah78/wordle-clone/DEVNOTES.md

 - first we need the [words](https://dagshub.com/arjvik/wordle-wordlist/src/master/answerlist.txt "text file of Wordle answers on github ")
   - there are 12,947 allowed answers
   - there are about 2,309 game answers so far
-  - the allowed answers are obscure:
+  - many allowed answers are obscure:
     - words such as abrin, abris, absey, absit, abuna, abune will be accepted as valid guesses
   - I've chosen to use the 2309 words that have been used as game answers so far
+    - there is a problem with the 2309 word list
+      - common words are flagged as not valid answers
+      - could check word frequency in some body of english text
 - local storage to persist through refreshes/navigation away from the page
 - state: current game answer, the current guess index, letters used, previous guesses, whether a letter has been guessed, whether a letter is in the correct position, whether a letter is in the incorrect position
 - a killer name.
 I thought Wurdil and then googled to see if it meant anything.
 Wur Dil means "The Heart" in Urdu, so that's cool.
 Wurdil in Western Frisian means "Word."
 Wurdil Wedstriid - literally word game